utopiachan/todomvc-app/README.md

 use these commands to install
 `npm install --save express`
 `npm install --save-dev nodemon`
-Run `ng serve` for a dev server.
-Navigate to server folder and run the code:npm run start:dev application is using postgres for database storage. configure your own databse detail in the .env file.
+Navigate to server folder and run the code to open a listening server port:`npm run start:dev` application is using postgres for database storage. configure your own databse detail in the .env file.
 We have two table: one is user and one is todo. database table structure can be found from the models file. location:rootfolder/src/app/models